ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 ## Appearing legitimate {#appearing-legitimate}

-There are several tricks that scam token creator pull to appear legitimate.
-They can do those, because they write the smart contract that implements the scam token.
-This means it can produce any effect they want from that contract.
+There are several tricks that scam token creators do to appear legitimate.

 - **Legitimate name and symbol**.
 As mentioned before, ERC-20 contracts can have the same symbol and name as other ERC-20 contracts.
 You cannot count on those fields for security.